-C3.3 only applies to openings in the external walls of fire compartments.
-It does not apply to openings in a fire wall separating fire compartments.
+C3.3 only applies to external walls.
+It does not apply to fire walls separating fire compartments.
 (A fire wall is not always an internal wall.
 See Figure C2.7(3) of this Guide).

 C3.4 Acceptable methods of protection